thojmr/PregnancyPlus/README.md

 </br>

 ## High Poly Mesh
 - If you are looking for a higher poly base mesh to make up for Koikatsu's lack of belly polygons, you can use this high poly uncensor (mesh) [Look for [KK][Female]Highpoly_vX.X.zip Here](https://ux.getuploader.com/nHaruka_KK/)  They've done a decent job to prevent clipping with the latest versions.
 So if you want a smoother belly  for screenshots, it's a good idea to try it.
+You can alter the xml in the zipmod to get it working in KKS by changing the game name from "Koikatsu" to "Koikatsu Sunshine" if it's not available in KKS yet.
   - To use it in studio/maker just extract that zip into `<root game folder>/mods/MyMods/`.
 Then in game, find the Uncensor dropdown and select "High Poly".
 - High Poly meshes exist for HS2/AI as well if you look around, but generally there are plenty of polygons in those games.
 - Keep in mind that an uncensor does not save to the character card, anyone you share the card with will see a normal poly uncensor, unless they also have the same high poly one.